 Throughout this process the team at Higgins Miller, drawing on their experience of working in areas including social services and the care system, will be able to counsel through both practical advice and through the reassurance that the adoption process is similarly stressful and arduous for every applicant.

-If you have any questions or concerns regarding the adoption process then contact us by calling 0161 429 7251, or emailing at [email protected].
+If you have any questions or concerns regarding the adoption process then contact us by calling 0161 429 7251 or email us at [email protected].
 An initial legal aid appraisal, whether conducted in person or via a phone call, is free for a maximum of 20 minutes.
 If you require more assistance then our Fixed Fee first appointment costs just £50 (plus VAT), and provides an hour long meeting at our offices during which you can explain your concerns, plan your next steps and leave with a written summary of the issues discussed.
 If you’d like more information on case funding – how much legal advice will cost and the various options available to fund it – take a look at our guide to Legal Aid which is available here.